MicrosoftDocs/cpp-docs/docs/intrinsics/interlockedadd-intrinsic-functions.md

 **Microsoft Specific**

-Perform an atomic addition, which ensures that the operation completes successfully when multiple threads have access to a shared variable.
+These functions perform an atomic addition, which makes sure that the operation completes successfully when more than one thread has access to a shared variable.

 ## Syntax